 When my son was born, I was almost every day in the hospital for 43 days.
 I had barely time at home to take a shower and then nearly pass out in bed.
 I had a crazy routine!

-After 43 days, he came home, and if I thought I’d have more time for me, I was completely wrong.
+After 43 days, he came home, and if I thought I’d have more time for myself, I was completely wrong.
 We were in kangaroo care 24/7.
 And our son was hooked to an oxygen tank.

 Which means we were hooked to an oxygen tank.

 My husband and I took turns during his one-week paternity leave to hold him in kangaroo care.
-The one that was free used to cook, do the cleaning, freeze meals, clean our baby’s bottles, do laundry, get the shopping, and if we were luck, take a bath.
+The one that was free used to cook, do the cleaning, freeze meals, clean our baby’s bottles, do laundry, get the shopping, and if we were lucky, take a bath.

 Phew, that was a lot to take in!
 I had to schedule my bathroom breaks!